VisionEval/VisionEval.github.io/README.md

 ## VisionEval

-The working verision of the VisionEval project is currently [here](https://github.com/visioneval/VisionEval).
+The working version of the VisionEval project is currently [here](https://github.com/visioneval/VisionEval).

 ### What is VisionEval?